standard-release/cli/README.md

   release [flags]

 Flags:
-  --ci          to be called on CI or locally, default: true --cwd         a directory where the package.json is, default: process.cwd() --token       a npm token to be used, or pass NPM_TOKEN env --registry    a npm registry to be published to, or pass NPM_REGISTRY env
+  --ci          to be called on CI or locally; default: true --dry         dry run, won't publish; it will output metadata --cwd         a directory where the package.json is; default: process.cwd() --token       a npm token to be used, or pass NPM_TOKEN env --registry    a npm registry to be published to, or pass NPM_REGISTRY env